-English.
-Latin.
-6. The Elementary Principles of Hydrostatics and Mechanics.
-Breek French, German, or Italian.
-7. The Elements of Chemistry.
-8. Zoology and Botany.
-5. Pure Mathematics.
-9. Drawing and Architecture.
+- 6. The Elementary Principles of Hydrostatics and Mechanics.

+- The Elements of Chemistry.

+- 8. Zoology and Botany.

+- 9. Drawing and Architecture.
+10. Geology.

 The Council will direct to be published each year the authors of Latin, Greek, French, Italian, and German, in the whole or portions of which the Candidates will be examined at the next Examination, together with a list of text books which they may deem advisable to recommend on the subjects contained in the other sections.